evanaze/evanazevedo.com/content/post/online-machine-learning-courses/index.en.md

 ---
 title: "Online Machine Learning Courses"
-subtitle: "Here are some of the best ways to learn the tools to empower you to rule your data"
+excerpt: "Here are some of the best ways to learn the tools to empower you to rule your data"
 date: 2020-04-01
+hero: images/online-machine-learning-courses-1024x683.jpeg
+authors:
+  - Evan Azevedo
 resources:
 - name: featured-image
   src: online-machine-learning-courses-1024x683.jpeg